 Nir, 4C: Thank you for helping during the tough moments.

-Yahlee, 4C: Thank you, I hope you'll be here next year.
+Yahlee, 4C: Thank you.
+I hope you'll be here next year.

-Yahav, 4C: Thanks, I was happy to learn how to work together.
+Yahav, 4C: Thanks!
+I was happy to learn how to work together."

 Click to read the original letter.

-Chosen quotes from Moreshet Moshe students in Ramat Gan
+Chosen Quotes From Moreshet Moshe Students in Ramat Gan

-The workshop was fun and interesting.
-I especially enjoyed the guests that came and all the presentations... even though this is my second year already, I still enjoy it.
+"The workshop was fun and enriching.
+I especially enjoyed the guests that talked to us and all the presentations.
+Even though this is my second year already, I still enjoy it."

-When I came out of the business entrepreneur class, I knew it meant something... and then I had an idea.. to create bracelets and chains for sale... and now I make and sell them, and all thanks to Galit Zamler, the entrepreneur teacher, who taught me so much...
+"When I came out of the entrepreneurship class, I knew it meant something, and then I had the idea to create bracelets and chains for sale.
+Now I make and sell them.
+It's all thanks to Galit Zamler, the entrepreneurial teacher, who taught me so much."

-I think the program is very fun and interesting and I think I learned a lot of new stuff.
+"I think the program is enjoyable and interesting, and I think I learned a lot of new stuff."

-The 'Business Entrepreneurship' program is a very fun program and you learn a lot of new things.
+"The 'Business Entrepreneurship' program is very fun, and I learn a lot of new things.

-I really enjoyed the program, and I'm still learning lots of new things...
-The workshop is fun because of the games and exercises...
-I so happy I signed up.
+"I really enjoyed the program, and I'm still learning lots of new things.
+The workshop is fun because of the games and exercises.
+I am so happy I signed up."

-Selections from Kaplan student letters
+Selected statements from Kaplan Students' letters

-- I learned a lot from what you taught.
-Thanks for coming, it was fun.
+- "I learned a lot from what you taught us.
+Thanks for coming.
+It was fun."

-- I wanted to thank you for coming to us and teaching us entrepreneurship.
+- "I wanted to thank you for coming to us and teaching us entrepreneurship.
 Thanks to you I learned a subject I now love much more than before.
-And thank you for caring about us.
-Thanks to your knowledge, my own has been broadened.
+Thank you for caring about us.
+Thanks to your knowledge, my own has been broadened."

-- Thanks for developing my knowledge on entrepreneurship.
-You taught me lots and I enjoyed it very much, especially the 4th session in which we learned about Cloud technology.
-I love technological advancements and it was very interesting to learn about it.
+- "Thanks for developing my knowledge of entrepreneurship.
+You taught me a lot, and I enjoyed it very much.
+I especially enjoyed the 4th session in which we learned about Cloud technology.
+I love technological advancements, and it was very interesting to learn about it."

-- I very much enjoy your classes.
-I learned new things and thanks to you and the presentation, I now understand about entrepreneurship.
-I learned many new things I didn't know and now I do.
-I thank you for all you've taught us.
+- "I very much enjoy your classes.
+I learned new things thanks to you and the presentations.
+I now understand about entrepreneurship.
+I learned many new things I didn't know.
+Now I know so much.
+I thank you for all you've taught us."

 Einat Shamir - Shoval initiator - Hats and accessories:

-I thank you very much for the opportunity to lecture in this fascinating project of yours.
+"I want to thank you very much for the opportunity to give a lecture and be part of this fascinating project of yours."

-Ronit Meiri- Yes, you can initiator - Personal image and advancement:
+Ronit Meiri- "YES, YOU CAN" initiator - Personal image and advancement:

 At the end of the lecture, she wrote:

-Yesterday's lecture on 'Kaplan' was challenging and left us wanting more.
+"Yesterday's talk on 'Kaplan' was challenging and left me wanting more.